testofthings/toolsaf/documentation/Architecture.md

 ## NetworkNode
 - Should have no more than 1 software component.

+## Common
+This section provides info on `tdsaf.common`.

+FIXME

+## Core
+This section provides info on `tdsaf.core`.

+FIXME

 ## Tools
-This section first provides info on the tool various tool classes, then on the tool output readers.
+This section provides info on the various tool classes and finders, batch directory importer and tool output readers.
+These are all found under `tdsaf.adapters`.

 ### Base Classes
 #### **ToolAdapter**